KoaChang/Google-IT-Automation/README.md

 ## Description

 This repository holds all 6 certificates that show I am Google-IT certified.
+It also includes all projects for the final(6th) course of the certification.

 #### Technologies